mybatis/mybatis-3/src/site/markdown/sqlmap-xml.md

     from user u
       left join user_role ur on u.id = ur.user_id
       inner join role r on r.id = ur.role_id
+    order by u.id, r.id
 </select>
 ```

-In this case, the results are by ordered correctly by default.
-We can imagine the output to look somthing like:
+Note that `order by` is specified to order the results correctly.
+We can imagine the output to look something like:

 | row_nr | u.id | u.username | r.id | r.role      |
 |--------|------|------------|------|-------------|